The Bankrate promise

 “Tuition waivers may be available for (current or former) military and talented students,” says Manuel Fabriquer, founder of College Planning ABC, a financial aid and admissions counseling firm in San Jose, California.
 “Even families that have substantial income can get tuition waivers if [the student] has the right test scores.”

-Some schools also offer waivers for Native American students, though this policy varies by school.
+Some schools also offer waivers for Native American students, though this policy varies by institution.
 To find out what a school offers, contact the financial aid office.

 5. Have your employer pick up the costs

 Another great way to attend college for free is to find a high-need field of study.
 If you’re trying to cut the cost of college, this is something to consider before you even enroll.

 Math, science, nursing, teaching and social work are all subjects that colleges may incentivize through scholarships.
 There are additional opportunities available through organizations like Teach for America and the Nurse Corps Loan Repayment Program, and you can earn a TEACH Grant of up to $4,000 per year in exchange for a commitment to teach at a low-income school or educational service agency for four of the first eight years after graduation.

 7. Attend a work college

 A work college is another way to get a free or substantially discounted college education.
 These schools, which are generally four-year liberal arts institutions, provide educational opportunities as well as valuable work experience.

 Be aware that all students must participate in a comprehensive work-learning service for all four years of enrollment.
 In other words, all resident students have jobs.
 Often the jobs are located on campus, but off-campus jobs are also possible.
 Specific program details vary by college.

 8. Choose a school that pays you